robulouski/voidy-bootstrap/README.rst

 Further Customisation
 ---------------------

 Like any other Pelican theme, you can just take the templates provided and modify them to your liking.
-However, if you're happy with the overall layout and just want to add/subtract things here are there, this theme provides "hooks" to do just that by setting specific variables in your ``pelicanconf.py`` and/or providing your own template fragments.
-For simple customisations, this can make is relatively straightforward to isolate modifications and easily keep up to date with any upstream changes.
+However, if you're happy with the overall layout and just want to add/subtract things here are there, this theme provides options for incorporating your own partial templates into the base layout (with basic defaults provided in ``templates/includes``).
+For simple customisations, this provides a relatively straightforward way to isolate modifications and keep up to date with upstream changes.

-These customisation "hooks" are settings that can be configured in ``pelicanconf.py`` to point to filenames of custom template fragments.
+Template partials are settings that can be configured in ``pelicanconf.py`` to point to filenames of custom template fragments.
 These template fragments will either add or replace content in the default layout provided by the theme.
 For example, if ``pelicanconf.py`` contains